The Tax Benefits of Leasing vs Buying a Car

 Remember if you are claiming tax benefits for a business car, you have to be able to prove that the vehicle is being used for business purposes at least 50 per cent of the time.

-Get expert advice for your situation from one our car finance sherpas to see how we can help you with your next car loan.
+Get expert advice for your situation from one of our car finance sherpas to see how we can help you with your next car loan.

-If you decide to buy a car, you’ll generally get a car loan for a specific amount which must be paid back in regular installments over an agreed loan term.
+If you decide to buy a car, you’ll generally get a car loan for a specific amount which must be paid back in regular instalments over an agreed loan term.
 You are required to pay back the full loan amount, even if the car goes below the value of the loan.

 Leasing a car means that you will simply be borrowing the car from the financial lender who ultimately takes responsibility for the loan.
 A novated lease is a three-way agreement between you, your employer, and a financial lender.
 The residual value at the end of the lease can lower the lease cost, and you may have more options at the end of the lease term.